BANCHORY DEVENICK, Kincardineshire

 and can be ordered to any family history centre worldwide.
 Please check

 View photographs of Banchory-Devenick and the surrounding area.

-- The transcription of the section for Banchory Devenick from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Banchory Devenick from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.